List of Abbott Elementary characters: Janine Teagues

 Janine Teagues is the plucky and optimistic lead of the series who works as a second-grade teacher at Abbott Elementary.
 Throughout the series she remains unjaded by all of the things the school lacks and strives to make sure her students have enough to learn and grow.
 While helping the students of Abbott, Janine also deals with challenges and relationships within her personal life.

 During the events of the first season, Janine is looked over by the staff of Abbott, particularly Ava who bullies her numerous times.
-Within the season, she dates Tariq, who she has been with since the 8th grade.
-She struggles with the thought of ending her relationship with Tariq; with the staff of Abbott siding with their breakup.
+Throughout the season, she dates Tariq, whom she has been in a relationship with since eighth grade.
+She struggles with the thought of ending her relationship with Tariq; however, other Abbott staff believe the two should break up.
 At the end of the season, she breaks up with him when he decides to move to New York City to pursue his career as a professional rapper.
-In the second season, Janine struggles to get over Tariq and has trouble paying her rent, since she originally split the bill monthly with Tariq.
+In season 2, Janine struggles to get over Tariq and has trouble paying her rent, since she originally split the bill monthly with Tariq.
 When trying to rekindle Melissa's relationship with her sister, Janine describes her complicated family history, with a mother who never paid her any attention and a sister who lives in another state.
 She begins regularly hanging out with Jacob and Erika, an old mutual friend of Tariq, who supports Janine and invites her to parties to increase her social mobility.
 She dates Gregory's friend Maurice throughout the season, which prompts unspoken jealousy.
 After Janine breaks up with Maurice, she and Gregory confess their feelings for one another but agree to remain friends for personal growth.
 In the third season, Janine and Gregory move past their awkward conversations as she begins a job working for the Philadelphia school system.
 In the fourth season, Janine begins dating Gregory.